olle/talk-query-response/README.md

 A Publisher MUST NOT be required to know about any Consumers (see below).

+There are two types of publishers, the Query- and the Response-Publisher.

 #### `Consumer`

 An active component, service or collaborator, with the capacity to, on its own